vlin02/mswp/README.md

 - Unzip the file and you should have a folder named `mswp`
 - In Chrome go to the extensions page (chrome://extensions)
 - Enable Developer Mode
-- Drag `mswp/dist/mswp-chrome` folder anywhere on the page to import it
+- Drag `mswp/builds/mswp-chrome` anywhere on the page to import it

 ## Stats
 Consistently solves: